Kappa Persei: Properties

-At its distance, the visual magnitude of Kappa Perseii is diminished by an extinction factor of 0.06 due to interstellar dust.
+At its distance, the visual magnitude of Kappa Persei is diminished by an extinction factor of 0.06 due to interstellar dust.
 It has a relatively high proper motion totaling 0.230 arcseconds per year.
 There is a 76.3% chance that it is a member of the Hyades-Pleiades stream of stars that share a common motion through space.

-With an estimated age of 4.58 billion years, Kappa Perseii Aa is an evolved G-type giant star with a stellar classification of G9.5 IIIb.
+With an estimated age of 4.58 billion years, Kappa Persei Aa is an evolved G-type giant star with a stellar classification of G9.5 IIIb.
 It is a red clump giant, which means that it is generating energy at its core through the nuclear fusion of helium.
 The star has about 1.5 times the mass of the Sun and 9 times the Sun's radius.
 It radiates 40 times the solar luminosity from its outer atmosphere at an effective temperature of 4,857 K.

-Kappa Perseii B is at an angular separation of 44.10 arc seconds along a position angle of 319°, as of 2009.
+Kappa Persei B is at an angular separation of 44.10 arc seconds along a position angle of 319°, as of 2009.